togakangaroo/togakangaroo.github.io/_posts/2016-11-25-how-js-modules-work.md

     var data = [1, 2, 2, 3, 4, 5, 5, 5, 6];
     console.log(unique(data));

-Observe how the first line contains a bunch of code essentially creating module wrappers, then the code above wrapped in a closure with the `require` function provided via a parameter, and finally the implementation of the `uinq` module all in one file.
+Observe how the first line contains a bunch of code essentially creating module wrappers, then the code above wrapped in a closure with the `require` function provided via a parameter, and finally the implementation of the `uniq` module all in one file.
 This should give you a pretty good idea of how the browserify process works.

 I strongly recommend writing some code, running a bundling tool, and examining the output yourself to get a feel for the process.